 - You can share the link right directly to Facebook, Twitter, Email and another tool.

-What are better ways to gather Google My Business Review?
+What are better ways to gather Google Business Review?

-GOOD: Tell them to leave you a review on Google My Business (GMB).
+GOOD: Tell them to leave you a review on Google Business.

-BETTER: Email your customer the direct URL to GMB review.
+BETTER: Email your customer the direct URL to Google Businesss review.